-By John Williams, acting chair of West Midlands Police Federation elcome to this, my first magazine column as acting chair of West Midlands Police Federation
+By John Williams, acting chair of West Midlands Police Federation

 I want to start by saying how proud I am to have taken up this role.
 I am committed to serving the interests of the Federated officers who, in turn, serve our communities and will, at all times, do my very best to represent them.